bridge2ai/standards-schemas/project/docs/category.md

 # Slot: category

-Name of the high level ontology class in which this entity is categorized.
-Corresponds to the label for the entity type class, e.g., "BiomedicalStandard".
+CURIE for the high level ontology class in which this entity is categorized.
+Corresponds to the label for the entity type class, e.g., "B2AI_STANDARD:DataStandard".

 URI: [https://w3id.org/bridge2ai/standards-schema-all/category](https://w3id.org/bridge2ai/standards-schema-all/category)